JoshuaTaye/JoshuaTaye/README.md

 - 👋 Hi, I’m @JoshuaTaye
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on anything!
-I'd really appreciate some help actually :)
-- 📫 How to reach me at joshua_taye on instagram and tayejoshua4 at telegram
+- 📫 you can reach me at joshua_taye on instagram and tayejoshua4 at telegram

 <!---
 JoshuaTaye/JoshuaTaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.